yougov/mongo-connector/README.md

 `-o` or `--oplog-ts` is to specify the name of the file that stores the oplog progress timestamps.
 This file is used by the system to store the last timestamp read on a specific oplog.
 This allows for quick recovery from failure.
 By default this is `config.txt`, which starts off empty.
 An empty file causes the system to go through all the mongo oplog and sync all the documents.
+Whenever the cluster is restarted, it is essential that the oplog-timestamp config file be emptied - otherwise the connector will miss some documents and behave incorrectly.

 `-n` or `--namespace-set` is used to specify the namespaces we want to consider.
 For example, if we wished to store all documents from the test.test and alpha.foo namespaces, we could use